chung-leong/zigar/zigar-loader/README.md

 Prior to the completion of WASM compilation, every function will return a promise of its eventual result.

+## __zigar object

+Every module exported by Zigar comes with a `__zigar` object.
+This object has two methods:

+* `init()` - Return a promise that resolves when WASM compilation completes
+* `abandon()` - Remove all references to the WebAssembly instance running the code, such that it can be garbage-collected

 ## Demo app